-“Make sure it is hard and that it lasts a long time!”
+“Make sure it is hard and lasts a long time!”

 The Bolting Bible